 - No eye contact at 3 to 4 months

 The second level of screening should be performed if a child is identified in the first level of screening as developmentally delayed.
 The second level is a more in-depth diagnosis and evaluation that can differentiate autism from other developmental disorders.
-This screening may include more formal diagnostic procedures by clinicians skilled in diagnosing autism, including medical and family history; neurological evaluation; genetic and metabolic testing; imaging and psychological testing.
+This screening may include more formal diagnostic procedures by clinicians skilled in diagnosing autism, including medical and family history; neurological evaluation; genetic and metabolic testing; and imaging and psychological testing such as ADOS (Autism Diagnostic Observation Schedule).

 Treatment of autism